hexojs/site/source/docs/tag-plugins.md

 You can customize the text to display, instead of displaying the post's title.
 Using `post_path` inside Markdown syntax `[]()` is not supported.

+Post's title and custom text are escaped by default.
+You can use the `escape` option to disable escaping.

 For instance:

 **Display title of the post.**